 Listen to David talking to Sheila Hamilton of "Speaking Freely" on KINK FM in Portland.

-Secondo, the audio book version of Paris, Paris: Journey into the City of Light comes out in 2013.
-Stay tuned on that.
-Meantime the paperback is about to be reprinted, bringing the number of printings to ten.
+Secondo, the audio book version of Paris, Paris: Journey into the City of Light also came out in 2013.
+The paperback is about to be reprinted, bringing the number of printings to ten.
 Not bad for this "little" book of essays about Paris that travel writing legend Jan Morris called "Perhaps the most evocative book about Paris since A Moveable Feast."

-History, mystery, lore department: 2013 is also the year my history app of Paris makes its debut on your iPhone, iPad or other hand-held device: David Downie’s Paris Timeline.
+History, mystery, lore department: 2013 was also the year my history app of Paris made its debut on your iPhone, iPad or other hand-held device: David Downie’s Paris Timeline.

-And for 2014/2015, the book I’m now researching and writing (for St. Martin’s): A Passion for Paris: Seeking the Secrets of Romance in the City of Light.
+And in 2014/2015, the book I’m now researching and writing (for St. Martin’s) is A Passion for Paris: Romancisim and Romance in the City of Light.
 Here’s what Publisher’s Marketplace (the publishing industry newsletter) has to say:

 New deals for January 23, 2013

-Author of the classic PARIS, PARIS: JOURNEY INTO THE CITY OF LIGHT David Downie's A PASSION FOR PARIS: SEEKING THE SECRETS OF ROMANCE IN THE CITY OF LIGHT, an exploration of the most profoundly Parisian milieus and their links to the great Romantics, and others, who've inhabited them, to Charles Spicer at St. Martin's, for publication in Winter 2015, byAlice Martell at The Martell Agency (NA). firstname.lastname@example.org
+Author of the classic PARIS, PARIS: JOURNEY INTO THE CITY OF LIGHT David Downie's A PASSION FOR PARIS: ROMANCE AND ROMANTICISM IN THE CITY OF LIGHT, an exploration of the most profoundly Parisian milieus and their links to the great Romantics, and others, who've inhabited them, to Charles Spicer at St. Martin's, for publication in Winter 2015, byAlice Martell at The Martell Agency (NA). firstname.lastname@example.org

 Books, the background